 But, there are some dark sides to this mystical red city, and a stroll over to the main square of Jemaa el-Fnaa brings those to light.
 A lively hub of street foods and storytellers, henna painters and musicians.
 It’s a part of the city that really comes to life in the night, and feels like a tip-toe into ancient Arabic lands, far flung from modern day Africa.

-With each step through the media a new voice comes, ‘you’re going the wrong way!’, ‘It’s closed!’, ‘You can’t go there, it’s forbidden’.
+With each step through the medina a new voice comes, ‘you’re going the wrong way!’, ‘It’s closed!’, ‘You can’t go there, it’s forbidden’.
 None of this true, of course.
 But a popular Marrakesh scam involving helpful people, tour guides, and extortionate fees.

 After another quick whip through the souk, filled with a lifetime of treasures, lanterns, and spices; the space opens up to the large square of Marrakesh’s famed Jemaa el-Fnaa.
 The unmistakable whining of pungi fills the air – snake charmers are all around.
 An ancient trade I once considered mysterious and exotic, turns out to be a horrendous exploration of creatures and tourists alike.